The Vim logo, licensed under the VIM LICENSE

 A word consists of a sequence of letters, digits, and underscores, or a sequence of other non-blank characters, separated with white space (spaces, tabs, <EOL>). […] An empty line is also considered to be a word.

-For example, 5l moves the cursor for five characters on the right instead of one.
+For example, 5l moves the cursor to five characters on the right instead of one.

 Those commands not only move the cursor but also change to insert mode